 Still, filing for bankruptcy doesn’t mean you can’t ever get approved for a loan.
 Your credit scores can improve if you stay up to date on your repayment plan or your debts are discharged — among other steps that can be taken.

 You may even be able to help your credit scores during bankruptcy by making the required payments on any outstanding debts, whether or not you have a repayment plan.
 Of course, everyone’s circumstances and goals are different so, again, always consult a professional with questions.

 That said, realize that some lenders deny credit to any applicant with a bankruptcy on a credit report, according to VantageScore®, which, like FICO, calculates credit scores.

 Should I Apply for a Loan After Bankruptcy?

 Before applying for an unsecured personal loan, meaning a loan is not secured by collateral, it’s a good idea to get copies of your credit reports from the three major credit reporting agencies: Equifax, Experian, and TransUnion.
 Make sure that your reports represent your current financial situation and check for any errors.

 If you filed for Chapter 7 bankruptcy and had your debts discharged, they should appear with a balance of $0.
 If you filed for Chapter 13, the credit report should accurately reflect payments that you’ve made as part of your repayment plan.

-Next, you can consider applying for personal loans, and do so with several lenders, whether traditional banks or online, so that you can compare offers.
-The lenders will likely ask you to supply contact and personal information, as well as details about your employment and income.
+Next, you can consider getting prequalified for a personal loan and comparing offers from several lenders.
+They will likely ask you to supply contact and personal information as well as details about your employment and income.